Debugger

 : Time in milliseconds until timeout error when connecting to a TCP debug adapter.log_dap_communications

-: Whether to format dap messages in when adding them to debug adapter logger
+: Whether to format DAP messages when adding them to the debug adapter logger.

 Stepping granularity